CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/transport_execution.rst

 In **Numba-GPU mode**, MC/DC adapts the transport functions for device execution, places runtime state in GPU-accessible memory, and uses Harmonize to schedule particle work.
 The remaining sections describe this additional GPU-specific compilation machinery.

-Contributor-facing constraints, porting guidance, and staged verification are discussed in in :doc:`../extending/writing_numba_compatible_transport_code`.
+Use :doc:`../extending/writing_numba_compatible_transport_code` for contributor constraints, porting guidance, and staged verification.
-Operational commands are detailed in the :doc:`../../user_guide/execution/index`.
+Use the :doc:`../../user_guide/execution/index` for operational commands.

 GPU Compilation
 ---------------

 When targeting GPUs, MC/DC functions are just-in-time (JIT) compiled with Numba and integrated with Harmonize.

-When considered in totality the MC/DC+Numba+Harmonize JIT compilation structure is akin to "portability framework", in that it allows dynamic targeting and developer abstraction of hardware architectures, like OpenMP target-offloading used by OpenMC.
+Together, MC/DC, Numba, and Harmonize form a JIT portability framework that dynamically targets different hardware architectures.
-This JIT compilation process allows MC/DC to pair the idea of a portability framework with a high-level language in an effort to enable more rapid methods development on Exascale systems.
+This framework combines hardware portability with high-level Python methods development for exascale systems.

-Monte Carlo transport functions from MC/DC are treated as device functions with global, host, and additional device functions coming from Harmonize.
+MC/DC transport functions become device functions, while Harmonize supplies the associated global, host, and additional device functions.
-Mixing codes from various sources (Python and C++) requires the user to provide an *exacting* set of compiler options to achieve an operable executable.
-We provide in-depth descriptions of these sets of commands as we found the definition of this JIT compilation process one of the most difficult parts to get the MC/DC+Harmonize software engineering structure operable.

-To examine the compilation strategy in-depth, a simple proxy problem is provided in Figures figcodenvcc and figcodeclang.
+Linking device code generated from Python with the C++ Harmonize runtime requires an exact set of compiler options.
-The figures show a simple Python function that does integer addition on a provided value (representing MC/DC transport operations) and a C++ snippet (representing Harmonize) showing first the declaration of an extern device function (eventually coming from Python) and a global function which will act as the GPU runtime for our Python device function.
+The NVIDIA and AMD proxy examples below demonstrate this process with a Python integer-addition function representing MC/DC transport and a C++ declaration and global function representing Harmonize.
-Note that for the operability of these examples, extra functions are required in ``dep.cpp`` and ``add_one.py`` but are truncated for brevity.
+Supporting functions in ``dep.cpp`` and ``add_one.py`` are omitted from the illustrations.

 --------------
 Nvidia Targets
 --------------

-To compile to Nvidia GPU hardware-targets at runtime, we rely entirely on the Nvidia C-Compiler (`nvcc`).
+MC/DC uses Numba to produce PTX and the NVIDIA CUDA compiler (``nvcc``) for NVIDIA device compilation and linking.
 Current versions of Numba come with CUDA operability natively, but this is set to be deprecated in future releases in favor of a more modular approach where the Numba-CUDA package will be an optional separate feature.

 .. image:: ../../images/developer_guide/architecture/numba_gpu_nvidia_flow.png